anufrievroman/waypaper/README.md

 # Waypaper

-GUI wallpaper setter for Wayland-based window managers such as Hyprland or Sway.
+GUI wallpaper setter for Wayland-based window managers that works as a frontend for popular backends like `swaybg` and `swww`.

 ![screenshot](screenshot.jpg)

 ## Installation

 `pip install waypaper` or in case of troubles `pipx install waypaper`.
-Also, install `swaybg` from your package manager.
+Also, install `swaybg` or `swww` from your package manager.

 ### Dependencies

-- `swaybg`
+- `swaybg` or `swww`
 - gobject python library (it might be called `python-gobject` or `python3-gi` or `python3-gobject` in your package manager.)

 ## Usage